Data Privacy Laws

 What Are Data Protection and Data Privacy Laws?

-Data protection and data privacy laws are rules and regulations set by different countries and states to define relevant rights, responsibilities, and liabilities with regards to the protection of data and privacy.
+Data protection and data privacy laws are data privacy principles and regulations set by different countries and states to define relevant rights, responsibilities, and liabilities with regards to the protection of data and privacy.
 In many cases, these rules and regulations aim to limit the impact of technology on individual’s right to privacy and to require organizations to properly protect their data.

 What Are Some of the Laws that Provide Protection for the Privacy of Personal Data?